snowplow-archive/scalding-example-project/README.md

 ## Roadmap

-Nothing planned - although it would be nice to upgrade from Specs to Specs2 for the testing, and then to bump Scala to 2.9.1.
-If you want to do this, feel free to submit a pull request.
+Nothing planned - although it would be nice to upgrade from Specs to Specs2 for the testing, and bump Scala to 2.9.1 at the same time.
+If you would like to do this, feel free to submit a pull request.

 ## Copyright and license

-Copyright 2012 SnowPlow Analytics Ltd, with some portions copyright 2012 Twitter, Inc.
+Copyright 2012 SnowPlow Analytics Ltd, with significant portions copyright 2012 Twitter, Inc.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.